 Yes.
 Read books!
 I have a book called If The World Were a Village, it was originally written in English but has been translated in Japanese and it tells about how we fit into the world.
 Even as adults we can change the world.
 But children have more pure hearts and can absorb more—that’s why a picture book can change their lives.
 A parent’s opinion impacts a child really strongly in Japan, so when they go to school the books they read expose them to new ideas.
 So I think schools should have many books.

-Thank you for being first in our Reading Rituals series Hiroko!
+Thank you for taking part in our Personal Journeys series Hiroko!
 I love your thoughts that school should have lots of books to expose children to many opinions.

 *Kim: When we visited Tokyo last year everyone was completely delightful and so helpful.
 We love Japan.